 This picture shows part of the conveyor belt system that brings the ore from the underground mine up to the mill site.

-This is the Contol room where the mill operators control the conveyor belts, ball mills and floatation bins.
+This is the Control room where the mill operators control the conveyor belts, ball mills and flotation bins.

 |Our guide trying to explain over all the noise the operation of the ball mills to Jim Carroll.|

 of the large ball mills used in grinding the ore before